Skip to main content

 Anchor the MVP budget to one decision:

 Then define the smallest release that can answer that decision.
-That is where a product studio should help: by combining product, design, and engineering judgment around the proof the MVP must create, not by adding more features.
+The right MVP development partner should combine product, design, and engineering judgment around the proof the MVP must create, not add more features to justify a larger estimate.